Feels Like Rain

-Feels Like Rain is an album by Buddy Guy, released in 1993 through Silvertone Records.
+Feels Like Rain is the eighth studio album by Buddy Guy, released in 1993 through Silvertone Records.
 The title track was written by John Hiatt and also appears on his album Slow Turning, released in 1988.

 Most of the album was produced by John Porter, with the exception of "I Could Cry", produced by Dave McNair and R.S.
 Field.